Starfoil/starbird/README.md

 **Lastest Release : 1.2.1 Unstable Build | 2017-06-02**

 _Multiplayer is  disabled in release 1.2 and will be fixed soon.
-Limited level selection for now until I add more._
+Character shop is not avaiable yet and limited level selection for now until I add more._

  ![b1]